 That’s how long your fabric NEEDS to be.

-But we recommend adding about 6ft (or two yards) to the total length to allow for some fabric on the floor.
+But we recommend adding about 6ft (2 yards) to the total length to allow for some fabric on the floor.

 Also, PLEASE REMEMBER to convert to YARDS if you measured in FEET.
 We sell our fabric by the YARD.
-For example a 15 foot rig point would NEED 10 yards of fabric, but we would recommend purchasing 12.
+For example a 15ft rig point would NEED 10 yards of fabric, but we would recommend purchasing 12.

 A 20ft rig point would NEED just over 13 yards, so we would recommend purchasing 15 yards total.